mixerapi/rest/README.md

 ## Bake Usage

-Add `--theme RestBaker` to your bake commands.
+Add `--theme MixerApiRest` to your bake commands.

 Examples: